GeorgeET15/arcade-cli/README.md

 ### Options

-- `-b, --blank`: Create a minimal project with only the Arcade library headers.
+- `-b, --blank`: Create a minimal project with library headers, an empty `main.c`, and a basic `Makefile`.

 ### Examples